- Best-in-class refurbishment

 We refuse to watch hundreds of millions of perfectly good computers end up in the trash as e-waste, the fastest growing stream of waste in the world.

-So, we gave them an up-to-date, secure operating system and are giving them away.
+So, we gave them an up-to-date, secure operating system and we're offering them to you at a great price.

 Big Tech’s dirty trick: Planned Obsolescence